arc42/quality.arc42.org-site/_pages/70-references.md

 L. Bass, P. Clements, and R. Kazman, Software architecture in practice, 4th ed.
 Addison-Wesley Professional, 2021.

 <a id="bbvquality"></a>
-### BBV Software Development Quality Map
+### bbv Software Development Quality Map

-BBV (a Swiss consulting and software company) have published a visual map of [software development quality](https://quality.bbv.ch/).
+bbv (a Swiss consulting and software company) have published a visual map of [software development quality](https://quality.bbv.ch/).